allegroai/clearml-docs/docs/hyperdatasets/webapp/webapp_datasets_versioning.md

 ### Advanced Frame Filtering

-Advanced frame filtering applies sophisticated filtering logic, which is composed of as many frame filters as needed, where each frame filter can be a combination of ROI, frame, and source rules.
+Alternatively, a combination of ROI, frame, and source rules can be specified to apply more elaborate and specific filters.
 * ROI rules use include and exclude logic to match frames by ROI label; an ROI label can match frames containing at least one annotation object (ROI) with all labels in the rule.
 * Frame rules and source rules use Lucene queries with AND, OR, and NOT logic.
 Frame rules apply to frame metadata.